youdie323323/IWM/README.md

 #### All complete, ready to code.

 # Usage
-To use this tool, Basically edit the main function in main.go.
+To use this tool, Basically edit the main function in `IWM_main.go`
 You can view `Api.md` or visit `*_test.go` to know tool usage.
 If you have any questions or issue, please contact me on discord: `m3ow3r`